hfp/libxstream/samples/ozaki/README.md

 | OZAKI_HIER       | (auto)  | Sch.2: hierarchical CRT (default on).
 Two-level Garner reconstr. |
 | OZAKI_PREFETCH   | 0       | Sch.1: enable prefetching                                        |
 | OZAKI_SCALAR_ACC | 0       | Sch.1: force scalar accumulation                                 |

+On NVIDIA GPUs the Scheme-2 default RTN=8 is tuned for large K: it doubles the output tile per work-group, which needs a long K-loop to pay for itself (+38% at n=4096).
+Below K of about 1024 it costs 6% (K=512) to 21% (K=256) instead -- set `OZAKI_RTN=4` there.

 ### Memory and Caching